What is Hadoop?: Apache Hadoop Tutorials

 Hadoop Use case explained**:-**

-Retail company has 20000 stores in the world.
-Each store will have the data related to products in different regions.
-This data will be stored in different data sets including different popular databases in multi software environment.
-Data company would need licenses of different softwares including databases and hardware
+The retail company has 20000 stores in the world.
+Each store will have data related to products in different regions.
+This data will be stored in different data sets including different popular databases in a multi-software environment.
+Data companies would need licenses of different software including databases and hardware

-To target the the below use cases.
+To target the below use cases.

 Top 10 Products sold

-From the technical point of view, we have large data infrastructure to store this data as well as we need to process the data, for this we need data warehousing tools to process this normalized and unorganized which are costly. and also storing should have reliable as it will impact the data loss
+From the technical point of view, we have a large data infrastructure to store this data as well as we need to process the data, for this, we need data warehousing tools to process this normalized and unorganized which are costly. and also storing should have reliable as it will impact the data loss

-Apache hadoop solve the above problems.
+Apache Hadoop solves the above problems.

 If you have any questions, please feel free to leave a comment and I will get back to you.